hydro-informatics/hydro-informatics.github.io/pages/get-started/vm.md

 ***Estimated duration: 5-8 minutes.***

-In *Windows 10*, click on *Start*, type *Oracle VM VirtualBox* and hit enter.
+In *Windows 10*, click on *Start*, type *Oracle VM VirtualBox*, and hit enter.
 In the *VirtualBox* manager window:

 * Click on the blue *New* button to open the VM creation wizard and enter:
     + *Name:* Debian Linux <br>*Note: The wizard should automatically recognize the* Type *and*Version *fields.*
     + *Machine Folder:* `C:\Users\USERNAME\VirtualBox VMs`
     + *Type:* Linux
     + *Version:* Debian (64-bit)  <br>> Click on the *Next* button
     + Allocate memory size: the more memory is allocated to the VM, the faster will be the VM (and for example TELEMAC-MASCARET), but the slower will be the host system (*Windows 10*).
-Rule of thumb: stay in the green range of the bar (e.g. allocate 8192 MB)
+Rule of thumb: stay in the green range of the bar (e.g., allocate 8192 MB)
     <br>> Click on the *Next* button
     + Select *Create a virtual hard disk now* and click on the *Create* button.
     + Select *VDI* (native to *VirtualBox*) and click on *Next*.